Blog

 By Home Care Assistance Montgomer, 9:00 am on August 5, 2019

-Table of Content1 Fresh Produce2 Protein3 Healthy Fats4 Complex Carbohydrates5 What to Avoid There are quite a few reasons seniors with Alzheimer’s need to stick to a healthy diet.
-In addition to boosting their energy levels and physical health, a nutritious diet can also slow the progression of this disorder….
+There are quite a few reasons seniors with Alzheimer’s need to stick to a healthy diet.
+In addition to boosting their energy levels and physical health, a nutritious diet can also slow the progression of this disorder.
+While everyone has slightly different nutritional needs, there are a few basic dietary rules most seniors with Alzheimer’s can benefit from.
+Fresh Produce…

 By Home Care Assistance Montgomer, 9:00 am on July 22, 2019